sibiraj-s/action-toenv/README.md

 ## Security

-For better security it is recommended to pin actions to a full length commit SHA.
+For better security it is recommended to audit the code and pin actions to a full length commit SHA.

 Read more on
 [using third-party actions](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#using-third-party-actions)